vitaly-t/equrlity/README.md

 ### Redeeming links

-(NB - Not yet implemented.)

-At any stage you can review all the links you currently have investments in, along with their current balances.
+At any stage you can review all the links you currently have investments along with their current balances, by clicking on the "Edit / View Settings" button in the extension popup.
-You can choose to "redeem" any such links, such that the balance will be transferred back into your account, and the link removed.
+From there you can also choose to "redeem" any such links, such that the balance will be transferred back into your account, and the link removed.

 ## Build Dependencies